Samankdg/TODO-SamanFinalProject/README.md

 </tbody>
 </table>

-# To Do List

-This app uses the Android Architecture Component libraries (`Room`, `ViewModel`, `LiveData` and `LifeCycle`), a RecyclerView and Java.
-The data will be stored in an SQLite database and supports insert, read, update and delete operations.Together, this whole structure constitues an `MVVM (Model-View-ViewModel)` architecture, which follows the single responsibility and separation of concerns principles.

 ## Why Android Architecture Component ?
 Android architecture components are a collection of libraries that help you design robust, testable, and maintainable apps.
 Start with classes for managing your UI component lifecycle and handling data persistence.